pegros/PEG_LIST/help/sfpegListPkgDataCloud.md

 First version with the new unlocked package structure.

 🚧 **Pending final packaging** 🚧
-Install it directly from github repo.
+Install it directly by fetching metadata from github repo.

 ### November 2025 - v1.0.1

 🚧 **Pending final packaging** 🚧
-Install it directly from github repo.
+Install it directly by fetching metadata from github repo.